 Aquabike is a swim- bike event.
 Aquabike participants start in their designated swim wave.
 Timing ends for Aquabike participants at the entrance to transition after the bike.
 From there they can take their time racking their bike and can choose to go through the finish chute to claim their finisher medal or can pick one up at the back of the finish chute.

 Aquabike races are usually comprised of athletes who:

 - Enjoy cross-training for other disciplines

 - Do not enjoy or have an affinity for running

 - Have an injury that prevents any running or running long distances

 - Love the multisport lifestyle

 All aid stations will be stocked with water and sports drink.
 There are no aid stations on the bike course.
-There is an aid station in transition for any pre-swim or bike needs.
+There is an aid station at the swim exit.

 There are 3 aid stations on the run course.
 With the looped course the run aid stations are passed at Mile 0, 1, 2, 3, 4, and 5.